Doppelgänger: Film

+In Das Mirakel and The Miracle (both 1912) the Virgin Mary (as Doppelgängerin) takes the place of a nun who has run away from her convent in search of love and adventure.
+Both are based on the 1911 play The Miracle by Karl Vollmöller.
 The Student of Prague (1913) is a German silent film where a diabolical character steals the reflection of a young student out of his mirror, leading it to return later and terrorise him.
 Animator Jack King creates a doppelgänger for Donald Duck in Donald's Double Trouble (1946), where the twofold fowl speaks perfectly intelligible English and is well-mannered.

 The 1969 film Doppelgänger involves a journey to the far side of the Sun, where the astronaut finds a counter-Earth, a mirror image of home.
 He surmises his counterpart is at that moment on his Earth in the same predicament.
 English actor Roger Moore plays a man haunted by a doppelgänger, who springs to life following a near-death experience, in Basil Dearden's The Man Who Haunted Himself (1970).
 The 1972 Robert Altman film Images has a doppelgänger for the hallucinating character played by Susanna York.

 Doppelgängers are a major theme of Andrzej Żuławski's Possession (1981), where the two protagonists, Anna (Isabelle Adjani) and Mark (Sam Neill), have two Doppelgängers.
 The 1991 French/Polish film, La double vie de Véronique (Polish: Podwójne życie Weroniki), directed by Krzysztof Kieślowski and starring Irène Jacob, explores the mysterious connection between two women, both played by Jacob, who share an intense emotional connection in spite of never having met one another.

 In 2003, a Japanese thriller film, Doppelganger directed by Kiyoshi Kurosawa, was released, in which overworked scientist Michio Hayasaki (Koji Yakusho) struggles to meet deadlines and make any further progress on his machine, a chair to enable people with no function of their arms to perform basic tasks.
 His prototype is impressive, but has many limitations, much to the disappointment of his boss.
 A disheartened Michio goes back to his apartment and encounters his doppelganger.
 Although their looks are the same, the doppelganger's personality and attitude are drastically different from Michio's.